How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Proofs

 We further define \faog:

 and $\wwp:=\left( \ww_k\right)_{k\in\kp}$ respectively $\wwm:=\left( \ww_k\right)_{k\in\km}$.
 With the above, spline approximating RSNs can be alternatively represented as

 \end{definition}

-\begin{remark} The spline approximating RSN introduced in \Cref{def:splineApproximatingRSN} is a particular randomized shallow neural network designed to be \enquote{close} to the adapted regression spline $\flpm$ in the sense that its curvature in between kinks is approximately captured by the size of corresponding weights $\ww$. \end{remark} \begin{definition}[smooth RSN approximation] For $\wR$ and $\RNR$ as in \Cref{def:ridgeNet} with corresponding kink density $\gxi$ consider for every $x\in\R$ the kernel
+\begin{remark} A spline approximating RSN introduced in \Cref{def:splineApproximatingRSN} is a particular randomized shallow neural network designed to be \enquote{close} to the corresponding adapted regression spline $\flpm$ in the sense that its curvature in between kinks is approximately captured by the size of corresponding weights $\ww$. \end{remark} \begin{definition} Let $\nu=\nuc+\nua$ as in \Cref{as:generalloss}.
+The support $\{x_1,\ldots,x_N\}$ of $\nua$ (w.l.o.g. we assume it is sorted in ascending order) induces a partition